Frequently Asked Questions

 There could be a variety of reasons.
 Your single transaction/monthly limit has been exceeded; the (merchant category code (MCC) has been blocked, incorrect expiration date, etc. Call the 800-number on the back of your Bank of America card for clarification of the decline and follow up with the Purchasing Department, if necessary.

 A fraud charge has appeared on my credit card statement.

 Immediately report the fraudulent charges by calling the 800-number listed on the back of the credit card.
 Bank of America will provide instructions on how to proceed.
 It is critical that you complete and return the affidavit (or any other paperwork) per their instructions.

-When I called Bank of America, they asked me for my security code.
+When I called Bank of America, they asked me for my verification ID.

-The security code is the last four digits of your NMU IN (which is NOT your Social Security number).
+The verification ID starts with a 9 followed by your 8 digit IN number (which is NOT your Social Security number).